card0127/ecommerce-website/products/tshirt1.md

 ---
 layout: products
 category: tshirts
-name: tshirt one
+name: Elelphant Tshirt
 image: products/tshirtpromo1.jpg
 ---

-*This flowers* tshirt is an **amazing** and soft product that will be your preference of choice number one every day!
+*This Elephant* tshirt is an **amazing** and soft product that will be your preference of choice number one every day!

 Materials used [100% cotton](http://en.wikipedia.org/wiki/Cotton).